-If you want to know more about the skills and competencies you need to get a job and get ahead in HR, the Chartered Institute of Personnel and Development (CIPD), the professional body for HR, has released a unique resource that identifies exactly what makes a successful HR professional.
+If you want to know more about the skills and competencies you need to get a job and get ahead in HR, the Chartered Institute of Personnel and Development (CIPD), the professional body for HR, can offer a unique resource that identifies exactly what makes a successful HR professional.

 The HR Profession Map clearly sets out the activity, behaviours and knowledge required at different stages of seniority.
-Based on research with employers from all over the world, it provided the foundation for the review of CIPD qualifications and membership structure that has taken place over the past three years.
-It is now freely available on the CIPD website.
+It is based on research with employers from all over the world and it is freely available on the CIPD website.

 What kind of person do you need to be to get ahead in HR?

 The HR Profession Map sets out the following personal attributes:

 - Decisive thinker.
 Able to analyse information quickly and use it to make robust decisions.

 - Skilled influencer.
 Able to gain commitment from different quarters in order to benefit the organisation.